roman-gardens/gre/content/province/numidia/cuicul/house_of_castorius.md

 ### Location Description

 The city of Cuicul, modern Djemila in Algeria, was a Roman colony founded by Trajan at the beginning of the second century.
-It was located near the western frontier of Numidia, at a crossroads near the High Plain of Setif and quite south of the actual “Little Kabylie” region.
+It was located near the western frontier of Numidia, at a crossroads near the High Plain of Setif and south of the actual “Little Kabylie” region.
 The original city center was constructed on a spur set between two merging wadi, the Gergour and the Betame, at an altitude of about eight hundred meters above sea level, surrounded by mountains more than a thousand meters above sea level.
 There are snow falls and freezing cold in winter and plenty of water.
 For the most part, the climate exc1udes plants which cannot stand the frost; however, we can infer the presence of olive plantations due to the number of olive presses found throughout the town.

 <!--## Sublocation-->